mvzink/ucetd-latex/README.md

 ============================

-This repository includes a soon-to-be-official LaTeX class and template for correctly formatted electronic Ph.D. dissertations.
+This repository includes a soon-to-be-official LaTeX class and template for correctly formatted electronic Ph.D. dissertations at the University of Chicago.

 The [official format specification][spec] can be tough to meet from scratch.
 That's why we are providing this class and template.
 The class, when properly